El Shorouk

 El-Shorouk (الشروق /arz/, "the Sunrise") is a satellite city in the Eastern Area of Cairo, Egypt, also spelt Elshorouk.
+El Shorouk is considered as an extension for Heliopolis (Masr El Gedida).
+The two areas are mostly residential and are characterized by a limited number of malls and projects that would otherwise cause street congestion, unlike Nasr City and New Cairo which attracts investments and has lots of malls causing streets congestion.
 As a "new city" it is administered by the New Urban Communities Authority (NUCA).
 Shorouk is one of the so-called third-generation new cities, established by presidential decree 325/1995, allocating 11,000 acres of public land to NUCA, in addition to further allocations totalling 53,000 acres by 2017.